 Today I’ll add another small advantage that goes hand and hand with the last which is…

-Smaller towns offer a better sense of community; the sense that you are truly connected to a place and the people who you call your neighbors.
+The sense that you are truly connected to a place and the people who you call your neighbors.

-Since Raleigh, the Best Places To Live around the Research Triangle in North Carolina that we’ve visited are:
+Since Raleigh, the best places to live in North Carolina around the Research Triangle that we’ve visited are:

-Carrboro, NC was once your typical sleepy little mill town that was also home to lower income UNC (University of North Carolina) workers that in recent years has transformed itself into a vibrant progressive community proud of its economic and cultural diversity.
+It was also home to lower income UNC (University of North Carolina) workers that in recent years has transformed itself into a vibrant progressive community proud of its economic and cultural diversity.

 Needless to say it’s a safe, cosmopolitan place but also a place where people value community and helping others.

-And believe me Carrboro, NC is a great place to get to know your neighbors while getting some of the best local produce you can find anywhere.
+And believe me Carrboro NC is a great place to get to know your neighbors while getting some of the best local produce you can find anywhere.

 Downtown Carrboro is a nice mix of old and new with some really wonderful little restaurants and cool shops.

 Carrboro also has a very active arts and culture community and there is always something going on.

 Young families will also appreciate the Carrboro/Chapel Hill public school system which is one of the best in North Carolina and nearby educational opportunities for all ages in general are outstanding.

-That's it for today!
-I’ll see you next week as we continue our journey around the Research Triangle to the Best Places To Relocate Or Retire in North Carolina.
+I’ll see you next week as we continue our journey around the Research Triangle to the Piedmont best places to live in North Carolina.